santanupattanayak/santanupattanayak.github.io/_posts/2025-07-14-Contraction-Mapping-and-Convergences-in-Machine-Learning.md

   \end{align}
   $$

 This norm should be less than 1 for gradient descent to be a contraction and subsequently guarantee convergence.
-Given that any of the eigen values of $$X^{T}*X$$  can be associated  with the norm of the  $$\lVert (I - \eta X^{T}X)\rVert$$ it can be seen that the tightest bound of the learning rate is provided by the maximum eigen value as shown below
+Given that any of the eigen values of $$X^{T}X$$  can be associated  with the norm of the  $$\lVert (I - \eta X^{T}X)\rVert$$ it can be seen that the tightest bound of the learning rate is provided by the maximum eigen value as shown below

   $$
   \begin{align}